getpopper/popper/docs/sections/getting_started.md

 ## Create a workflow

-We can create a small, pre-defined workflow by running:
+We create a small, pre-defined workflow by running:

 ```bash
 popper scaffold
 ```

 The above generates an example workflow that you can use as the starting point of your project.
-This minimal example illustrates the two distinct ways in which a `Dockerfile` image can be used in a workflow.
+This minimal example illustrates two distinct ways in which a `Dockerfile` image can be used in a workflow (by pulling an image from a registry, or by referencing one stored in a public repository).
 To show the content of the workflow:

 ```bash
 cat wf.yml